Consumers are riddled with debt.

 Chances are you hold debt which gives you a great position to share your journey (and make money in the process when adding in a couple of the highest paying debt offers).
-Read on to find out why you should consider adding debt programs when monetizing your debt niche site.
+Read on to find out why you should consider adding debt affiliate programs when monetizing your debt niche site.

 The Debt Niche: What You Need to Know